 From smartphones to satellites, semiconductors are everywhere.
 Tying together physics, chemistry, and electrical engineering, this easy-to-follow introduction provides the background needed to understand devices such as transistors and solar cells.

-Introduces the Non-Equilibrium Green's Function (NEGF) method widely used to describe quantum effects in nanoscale devices, along with its applications to spintronic devices.
+This course introduces the non-equilibrium Green’s function (NEGF) method widely used to describe quantum effects in nanoscale devices, along with its applications to spintronic devices.

 - Practically every modern electronic and integrated photonic system includes devices reliant on nanotechnology.

 - Besides the electronics and photonics industries, nanotechnologists are highly sought in auto/aerospace industries, computing and biotechnology.

 - The average salary for a nanosystems engineer in the United States is over $102K per year.
 This salary is expected to grow by 16% in the next 5 years (Source: Economic Research Institute).